Poisson-Boltzmann formulary: Third edition: Slit channel

 \subsubsection{Homogeneous/parabolic potential limits}

 \paragraph{Homogeneous potential}

-When the EDLs overlap ($r_1 = d/\debye \ll 1$) and for low enough surface charges ($r_1 r_2 = d/\lGC \ll 1$), the potential and ion densities are almost homogeneous: this is commonly referred to as the ideal gas limit.
+When the EDLs overlap ($r_1 = d/\debye \ll 1$) and for low enough surface charges ($r_1 r_2 = d/\lGC \ll 1$), the potential and ion densities are almost homogeneous: this is commonly referred to as the \emph{ideal gas} limit, and the potential identifies with the so-called Donnan potential \cite{Bocquet2010}.
 In this limit, the ion densities and the auxiliary reduced potential write \cite{Bocquet2010}:

 introducing the Dukhin length $\lDu = (|\Sigma|/q)/\ns = 4\debye^2/\lGC$.
 An example of potential profile in the ideal gas regime is shown in Fig.~\ref{fig:potential_2walls}.
 The limits of validity of this approximation will be discussed in section~\ref{sec:slit_r1r2}.